bxparks/AceSegment/examples/MemoryBenchmark/README.md

   Saves 10-22 bytes of flash and 2 bytes of static RAM for most Writer classes (exception: `ClockWriter` and `StringWriter` which increases by 10-16 bytes of flash).
+* Modify `FEATURE_BASELINE` for TeensyDuino so that `malloc()` and `free()` are included in its memory consumption.
+When a class is used polymorphically (i.e. its virtual methods are called), TeensyDuino seems to automatically pull in `malloc()` and `free()`, which seems to consume about 3200 bytes of flash and 1100 bytes of static memory.
+This happens for all FEATURES other than BASELINE, so we have to make sure that BASELINE also pulls in these.
+All results for Teensy 3.2 become lower by 3200 bytes of flash and 1100 bytes of static RAM.

 ## Results